Alexander Pokryshkin: After the war

-In 1948 he graduated from the Frunze Military Academy. in 1949–1955 he acted as deputy commander of the 33rd Fighter Air Defense and commander of the 88th Fighter Aviation Corps in Rzhev.
+In 1948 he graduated from the Frunze Military Academy. in 1949–1955 he acted as deputy commander of the 33rd Fighter Air Defense Corps and commander of the 88th Fighter Aviation Corps in Rzhev.
 He was repeatedly passed-over for promotion, possibly because he was just too intelligent (or honest) for Stalin's comfort.
-Only after Stalin's death did he find himself back in favor and finally promoted to Air Marshal.
+Only after Stalin's death did he find himself back in favor and finally promoted to Marshal of Aviation.

 In 1957 he graduated from the General Staff Academy.
 After graduation he served as Chief of Fighter Aircraft of the North Caucasian Military Defense.
 From 1959, he served in the 8th Independent Air Defense Army Air (Kiev), and from 1961 to 1968 acted as Commanding General of the 8th Army Air Defense and deputy commander of the Kiev Military District Air Defense Forces.
 In 1968 he became Deputy Chief of the Air Defense Forces.

 His highest position was as president of DOSAAF (1972–1981), a mostly civilian organization that was largely tasked with training young civilians and preparing them for service with the Air Force.
 Pokryshkin again found himself ostracized for his honesty.
 Despite strong pressure, he never wrote about or supported glorification of Soviet leader Leonid Brezhnev's role in the battle of Kuban, where Brezhnev was a minor general.
 Pokryshkin died on 13 November 1985 at the age of 72, and was buried at Novodevichy Cemetery.
 In Novosibirsk, a street, a square, and a subway station are named in his honor.

 He wrote several books in Russian about his wartime experiences.
 He appeared in the documentary TV Series The Unknown War, in episode 9, entitled "War in the Air", and, at the beginning and end of the episode, he spoke to the host and narrator, Burt Lancaster.

 There are two Soviet-made documentaries about Alexander Pokryshkin: Pokryshkin in the Sky (1945), and Russian Ace Alexander Pokryshkin (1985).